-Marc Angélil is an Architect and Professor of Architecture & Design, Department of Architecture at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.
+Marc Angélil is Professor Emeritus of Architecture & Design, Department of Architecture, at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.

-His research at the Network City & Landscape (NSL) and Future Cities Laboratory (FCL) focuses on social and spatial developments of large metropolitan regions worldwide.
+His research at Network City & Landscape (NSL) and Future Cities Laboratory (FCL) focused on social and spatial developments of large metropolitan regions worldwide.

 Marc Angélil received his architectural degree from the ETH Zurich where he also completed his doctoral dissertation summa cum laude.
 He was an Assistant Professor at the Harvard University Graduate School of Design (GSD) and subsequently Associate Professor at the University of Southern California in Los Angeles (UCLA).

-He is a co-author of Inchoate: an experiment in architectural education (ETH Zurich, 2003) on methods of teaching with and Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories.
-His publications include Building Brazil: Proactive urban renewal of informal settlements (edited with Rainer Hehl, 2011) and Architecture dialogues: Positions, concepts, visions (edited with Jørg Himmelreich, Niggli, 2011).
-He has recently edited Reform!
-Essays on the Political Economy of Urban Forum Vol.4 with Sarah Nichols (Ruby Press, 2015).
+He is co-author of Inchoate: An experiment in architectural education (ETH Zurich, 2003) on methods of teaching; Indizien: Zur politischen Ökonomie urbaner Territorien (Niggli, 2006) on the political economy of contemporary urban territories; and Mirroring Effects: Tales of Territory (Ruby Press, 2018) exploring the relationship between urbanization processes and capitalism.
+His publications include Building Brazil: Proactive urban renewal of informal settlements (edited with Rainer Hehl, 2011); Architecture dialogues: Positions, concepts, visions (edited with Jørg Himmelreich, Niggli, 2011), Reform!
+Essays on the political economy of urban forum Vol.4 (edited with Sarah Nichols, Ruby Press, 2015).

-Marc Angélil practices architecture with his partners Sarah Graham and Manuel Scholl at agps.architecture, an architectural firm based in Los Angeles and Zurich.
-Their built projects include the Midfield Terminal at Zurich Airport; the town center and light-rail station of Esslingen in Zurich, as well as the remodeling of a factory for housing and commercial uses; the extension of the IUCN Headquarters in Gland, Switzerland; the Children’s Museum of Los Angeles (CMLA); an aerial tram infrastructure project in Portland, Oregon; the Zurich International School; a slum upgrading project in Addis Ababa, Ethiopia; as well as sports facilities for Adidas in Herzogenaurach, Germany.
+Marc Angélil practices architecture with his partners Sarah Graham and Manuel Scholl at agps.architecture, based in Los Angeles and Zurich.
+Their built projects include the Midfield Terminal at Zurich Airport; town center and light-rail station in Esslingen, Switzerland; extension of the IUCN Headquarters in Gland, Switzerland; Children’s Museum of Los Angeles (CMLA); an aerial tram infrastructure project in Portland, Oregon; Zurich International School; a slum upgrading project in Addis Ababa, Ethiopia; as well as sports facilities for Adidas in Herzogenaurach, Germany.